-- 2. Select "Open" on the "File" menu and select COBOL85.CBR in the folder that contains the executable program (SAMPLE5.EXE).
+2. Select "Open" on the "File" menu and select COBOL85.CBR in the folder that contains the executable program (SAMPLE5.EXE).
 When the build is done from NetCOBOL Studio, the executable program is made for the SAMPLE05_EXE project folder.

-The content of the initialization file for execution is displayed. - 3.
-Select the Common tab and enter data as shown below: - For the file-identifier INFILE, specify the path name of the master file (MASTER) created in Sample 2.
+- 3. Select the Common tab and enter data as shown below: - For the file-identifier INFILE, specify the path name of the master file (MASTER) created in Sample 2.